geirawsm/swaylockcomics/README.md

-# i3lock-lunch
+# i3lock-comics
-Python script to fetch the newest edition of the Norwegian comic strip Lunch and use it in i3lock.
+Python script to fetch the newest edition of a comic strip and use it in i3lock.

 &nbsp;